 LBC welcomes children of all abilities.
 However, each child with special needs will be evaluated on a case-by-case basis and we do have the right to deny a registration if we feel we are unable to properly care for a child.
 If your child has an assistant at school for behavioural issues or special needs, which would make it difficult for your child to attend camp on their own, we would ask that you send a qualified person to attend with your child.
 LBC is not wheelchair accessible.

 All lost & found items not claimed at the end of a camp session are brought into Regina.
 If you are looking for an item, please email email@example.com to inquire if it has been found.
-Items will be kept for 4 weeks, after which time they will be donated to a local charity.
+Photos of items are posted to Facebook as well.
+Items will be kept until September, after which time they will be donated to a local charity.

 LBC will work to accommodate special dietary needs such as gluten free, dairy free and vegetarian diets.
 LBC is a nut aware facility.

-Following registration, a camp affiliate will contact you before camp to assess your child’s needs, level of severity and course of action.
+Following registration, a camp affiliate will contact you before your session to assess your child’s needs, level of severity and course of action.
 Selected non-allergin foods (ex. soy milk, gluten-free bread, etc) will be available, with some fluctuation, from week to week.
-If what is available is not to your child’s liking or specific brands are desired, the family may be ask for some provision of food.
+If what is available is not to your child’s liking or specific brands are desired, the family will be ask for some provision of food.

 LBC wishes to ensure a healthy and safe week for all our campers, however our facilities may not be to meet the needs of those with severe allergies.
 Please contact us if you wish to discuss your camper's needs.